Kuat Transfer Review

 The Transfer is a highly versatile platform hitch mount rack that can carry just about any type of bike and can accommodate wheel sizes ranging from 20" kids bikes up to 29" plus sized mountain bike tires.
 It has a low loading height and it secures the bikes by the wheel with no frame contact making easy to load.
 It also fits both 1.25" and 2" receivers with a unique convertible design.
 It has a 40lb weight limit per bike, so it'll work fine for most bikes but isn't a great option for heavyweight e-bikes.
 There are no locks included with the Transfer, so those hoping to secure their bikes will need to buy an aftermarket lock kit or check out a different model.

 We feel the Transfer is a relatively good value.
 It's far less expensive than Kuat's other platform hitch mount racks and it works well with a simple and intuitive design.
 If you're looking to get a platform hitch mount rack and don't want to pay premium prices, then this is probably the way to go.
-That said, testers found it to feel a bit cheap and less refined compared to most of the more expensive models in this review, but it works far better than marginally less expensive competitors like the Swagman Chinook or the Saris Freedom which make bike frame contact.
+That said, testers found it to feel a bit cheap and less refined compared to most of the more expensive models in this review, but it works far better than marginally less expensive competitors like the Swagman Chinook, which makes bike frame contact.

 The Transfer is a reasonably priced entry-level platform hitch mount rack from Kuat.
 It lacks the refinement, sturdiness, and security features of models that cost twice as much, but this is a convenient and relatively user-friendly option that won't completely break the bank.
 If you're looking for a platform hitch rack that doesn't make any frame contact and you don't have piles of money to spend, then we feel this is your best option.

 Other Versions and Accessories